hprich80/commodity_db/README.md

 ## Production next steps

-The following changes are hypothetical next steps I would implement to further productionise this application but are out of my project's scope:
+The following changes are hypothetical next steps to further productionise this project but are out of its scope:

 ### Scope Extensions